And lack of economic ‘reform’ is thanks to the right rather than the left.

 Similarly the French agonise over Muslims not conforming to French codes of secular citizenship, leading to an illiberal ban on the niqab.
 In this light it is unsurprising the French are lacking in confidence.
 Only 7 per cent of the French think their youth will enjoy a better standard of living than their parents’ generation.

 Yet for all its faults, the world needs a strong France.
 The depressed, pretentious nation which votes in droves for the extreme-right is also the fifth largest economy in the world with a liberal democracy at the heart of the European Union.
-It can exceed expectations as well and we must hope it continues to do so in the near future.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+It can exceed expectations as well and we must hope it continues to do so in the near future.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.